dlang/DIPs/DIPs/DIP10xx.md

 assert(anyOnes == true && allOnes == false && sum == 6);
 ```

-The effect on user code will be increased readibility, a reduction in program logic indirections via 'utility' template definitions, and a dramatic improvement in compile time for sensitive applications.
+The effect on user code will be increased readibility, a reduction in program logic indirections via 'utility' template definitions, and an improvement in compile time for sensitive applications.

-Sensitive applications tend to include programs that perform systematic reflection, compile-time parsing, implementation of call-shim's (ie; foreign language binding), or any compile-time pre-processing that can't be strictly performed with CTFE.
+Sensitive applications tend to include programs that perform systematic reflection, compile-time parsing, implementation of call-shims (i.e., foreign language bindings), or any compile-time preprocessing that cannot be strictly performed with CTFE.

-Using the tools described here, an enormous quantity of boilerplate/cruft, and recursive template instantions cease to exist, which can constitute the majority of compile time in many applications.
+Through application of the tools described here, the authors predict that a significant amount of boilerplate/cruft and recursive template instantions, which can constitute the majority of compile time in many applications, will cease to exist.

 ### Grammar Changes
 ```diff